-Norton Password Manager is a web-based tool that is perfect for basic password management.
+Norton Password Manager from Norton Security suite is a web-based tool that is perfect for basic password management.

-The software is user-friendly and offers more than what it should have as a free option.
+The software is a user-friendly, free password manager.
 And though some of the functions like the security dashboard are still in their beta phase, it does the job nicely.

 In fact, Norton outperforms even the most advanced programs in a couple of aspects.
 But a few glitches here and there restrict it from becoming the ultimate go-to option for an individual.